jetXS/TDDepthAnythingRT/README.md

 - Using TouchDesigner's ThreadManager
 - TouchDesigner 2023.30k+

-Original code by Oleg Chomp (@olegchomp) and update by JetXS (Michel Didier, Derivative)
+Original code by Oleg Chomp (@olegchomp) and updated by JetXS (Michel Didier, Derivative)

 ![header](assets/header.png)

 ## Features
-* One click install and run script
+* One-click install and run the script
 * In-TouchDesigner model download, acceleration and inference

 ## Usage
 Tested with TouchDesigner 2023.30k+

 ## Install:
-1. Open the project, open the textport if not opened
+1. Open the project, open the textport if it is not opened
 2. On the TDPyEnvManager, click on "Create from requirements.txt"
-3. Wait a bit while environment is being setup
+3. Wait a bit while the environment is being setup
 3. On TDDepthAnything, click Download Model
 5. Once done, click on Accelerate, this will take a few minutes, go get a cup of tea
 6. Once done, click on Upload Model to GPU